-This is the inaugural statement submitted by our organisation under the MSA, based on our assessment of the risk of modern slavery in both our operations and supply chains.
+This is the second statement submitted by our organisation under the MSA, based on our assessment of the risk of modern slavery in both our operations and supply chains.
 Based on our business model and geographical footprint, VLRS believes that our potential to cause, contribute to or be directly linked to modern slavery, including in our supply chain, is overall low.

-We will continue to report under the MSA regime from this time through impactful and transparent reporting.
+We will continue to report under the MSA regime through impactful and transparent reporting.